akash-kumarrr/akashh-kumarr/README.md

 I'm a first-year B.Tech student at G.L.Bajaj Institute of Technology and Management, majoring in Computer Science with a specialization in Data Science.
 I'm passionate about problem-solving and love building things from scratch.

-- 🔭 **I’m currently working on:** Data Structures and Algorithm.
-- 🌱 **I’m currently learning:** The fundamentals of AI and Machine Learning, focusing on algorithms and data-driven solutions.
+- 🌱 **I’m currently learning:** Computer Architecure and Desgining.
 - 💡 **My interests include:** Algorithms, Logical Problem Solving, Data Science, and AI/ML.
 - 💻 **My go-to tools are:** Python, C, and Linux.
 I'm very comfortable with the command line.